haddocking/haddock3-user-manual/src/modules/scoring.md

 ### `[prodigyligand]` module

-This module performs scoring of protein-ligand complexes using PRODIGY-lig ([PyPI package](https://pypi.org/project/prodigy-lig/)).
+This module performs binding affinity prediction of protein-ligand complexes using PRODIGY-lig ([GitHub](https://github.com/haddocking/prodigy-lig), [PyPI package](https://pypi.org/project/prodigy-lig/)).

 For a detailed explanation about the PRODIGY-lig method can be found in published research articles: